josephdsbr/flux-architecture-testing/README.md

 In our case, you are going to explore the [NgRx library](https://ngrx.io/), which has based on Redux, but at the same time, it encourages the use of the Reactive Paradigm using the [RxJS library](https://rxjs-dev.firebaseapp.com/).

 In general, NgRx and Redux have much more features than Flux suggested at its beginning.
-But we are going to focus on the basic structures such as dispatchers, actions, views, reducers, and stores.
+But we are going to focus on the basic structures such as dispatchers, actions, views, reducers, middlewares, and stores.

 ## Structure